magenta/magenta/README.md

 latest version, currently 0.4.0.

 You will also need to install some required python dependencies.
-We recommend using a conda envrionment and installing with pip:
+We recommend using a conda environment and installing with pip:

 ```
 pip install matplotlib scipy